grettel13/nlp_crossfit_subreddit/readme.md

 > What is r/crossfit?

-**Crossfit** is a sport for everyone incorporating constant variation, functional movements, and high intensity training.
+**CrossFit** is a sport for everyone incorporating constant variation, functional movements, and high intensity training.

 **Reddit** is a network of communities based on people's interests.

-**r/crossfit** is a reddit community channel (subreddit) for people interested in crossfit, open to anyone to join and discuss
+**r/crossfit** is a reddit community channel (subreddit) for people interested in CrossFit, open to anyone to join and discuss

 ---
 # Approach: